zanbaldwin/dotfiles/README.md

 - Environment setup scripts are stored in [`toolbox/`](./toolbox)
 - Various notes, reminders and archived stuff are in [`notes/`](./notes)

+> This project makes no promises regarding backwards-compatibility.
+There are no
+> stable releases.
+Things will break simply because I thought I would try
+> something different.

 Follow the installation steps in [`install-fedora.md`](install-fedora.md);
 if not using Silverblue, don't use `toolbox` to run scripts.